 But the pièce de résistance is one afternoon I remember coming home after school and my mom says “I have a surprise for you, it’s in the basement in the back room” Immediately I think, it’s a new bike.
 I go running down to the basement and into the back room which is pitch black because she wants to do the big reveal of my super awesome cool new bike.
-But instead of the light coming on my mom claps her hands.
-You know those people at sporting events, the ones that clap so loud that if you’re lucky enough to sit beside them you would swear the noise might make you bleed from the ears… My mother has that gift.
+But instead of the light coming on my mom claps her hands, and let me preface this with, you know those people at sporting events, the ones that clap so loud that if you’re lucky enough to sit beside them you would swear the noise might make you bleed from the ears… My mother has that gift.

 So the deafening sound of her clap scares the bejesus out of me, but this also triggers a noise activated ghosts that is hanging inches away from my face.
-Immediately I start to cry because 1 I am terrified and 2 there is no bike.
+Immediately I start to cry because one I’m terrified and two there’s no bike.

 Beef & Broccoli with Cauli Rice